emircankaya-dot/DSA210TermProject/README.md

-# DSA210TermProject

-# ⚽ Underdog Detection in Football
+# Underdog Detection in Football
-### Predicting Upsets Using FIFA Rankings in World Cup History
+## Predicting Upsets Using FIFA Rankings in World Cup History

-## 📌 Project Overview
+## Project Overview
 Football matches are often predicted using indicators such as team strength and global rankings.
 However, international tournaments frequently produce surprising outcomes where lower-ranked teams defeat stronger opponents.

-This project investigates whether these **upsets** can be predicted using **FIFA rankings** and historical match data from FIFA World Cup tournaments.
+This project investigates whether these upsets can be predicted using FIFA rankings and historical match data from FIFA World Cup tournaments.

 ---

-## 🎯 Objectives
+## Objectives
 - Analyze the relationship between FIFA ranking differences and match outcomes
 - Identify patterns behind underdog victories (upsets)
 - Build a machine learning model to predict the probability of an upset